 Challenge Week 2021

-Challenge week took place this year from September 12th to 17th in Newcastle, alongside the STREAM IDC.
+Challenge week took place in 2021 from September 12th to 17th in Newcastle, alongside the STREAM IDC.
 It was hosted by Newcastle University.
 Cohorts I and II came together for the week’s activities.
 This was a great event as it was the first time our cohorts got to meet in person!

 The One Day Conference took place on September 15th at the Grand Hotel Gosforth Park in Newcastle.
 Many congratulations to Ali Leonard (Cohort II) who won the Best Poster prize.
 Ali is hosted by Newcastle University and sponsored by United Utilities.